pepfar-datim/MERTide-Public/README.md

 - `muex.csv`, `muex2.csv`: Mutually exclusive ctl_rules

-`samples/disagg_files`: Contains the .html files for each indicator in the control file.
+`samples/disagg_files`: Contains the .html files for each indicator in the control file

 `mertidecommand.sh`: Command line templates to run mertide